VaccineAndDrugEvaluationCentre/rosewood-go/README.md

 ### Compile
 - MacOS
 -- cd to cmd/
--- type make (to run without building) or make build
+-- type make (to run without building) or make build to generate an executable file

 ### Issues
--- parsing or executing scripts from files not enabled
+--

-### TODO
+### TODO:
-- redesign error reporting to use a callback function
 - add support for line continuation \\
+- test use of multiple input files
+- ? add support for multiple output files
--
+- better html generation tests
+- complete support for style command